 A few HTML5 elements display the same way or similarly by default, but mean different things.
 They include:

-• strong and b (both bold by default)
+(both bold by default)code

-• del, s, and deprecated strike (all struck-through by default)
+(all struck-through by default)

-Of course, with CSS you can make them look any old way you like.
-For example, this text renders as bold but uses em, while this text renders as italics but uses strong.
+.
 This is why it's important to make sure CSS is pulling its weight for visuals, rather than relying on how you think something will probably render.

 Displays as Italic

-• var is for VARiables, like in math.
+is for VARiables, like in math.
 (Or programming.)
 The equation for a straight line is y = m*x + b, for instance.

 Displays as Bold

-• Important: Sometimes this element is only used for a word or two at the beginning of a warning.
+is for STRONG importance.
+This element is mainly used for warnings and other crucial information.- Important: Sometimes this element is only used for a word or two at the beginning of a warning.

-• Can be combined with em to show something is notable, serious, or very serious.
+to show something is notable, serious, or very serious.

-• b is meant to Bring attention to particular words of a text, but that aren't otherwise different from the rest, unlike links, headers, etc. (The MDN Docs give the examples of keywords in an educational article, or product names in a review.)
+is meant to Bring attention to particular words of a text, but that aren't otherwise different from the rest, unlike links, headers, etc. (The MDN Docs give the examples of keywords in an educational article, or product names in a review.)- And the odd one out:

-• And the odd one out: mark is highlighted by default, but because thicker weight and color highlights are both used to draw attention to text, it can be confused in purpose with strong or b.
+is highlighted by default, but because thicker weight and color highlights are both used to draw attention to text, it can be confused in purpose withstrong

+.
 Its true use is displaying text of greater relevance, but not necessarily importance.
-For example:

-• “Whereas recognition of the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world…” — Universal Declaration of Human Rights, annotated by me
+For example: - “Whereas recognition of the inherent dignity and of the equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world…” — Universal Declaration of Human Rights, annotated by me

-• “as the domestic cat to distinguish it from the wild members of the family.
+- “as the domestic cat to distinguish it from the wild members of the family.
 A cat can either be a house cat, a farm cat or a feral cat; the latter ranges” — Wikipedia excerpt of the page Cat as it appears in a site search for "cat"[note 1]

 Displays as Monospace